plexil-group/plexil_docs/GettingStarted/Tutorial.rst

        // Loop through every direction we could go for(Integer i = 0; i < 4; i + 1>)
        {
-           // If the direction is unoccupied and has the highest energy value we save it into the variable direction if(visibilityVals[i] == 1 && energyVals[i] > maxVal) {
+           // If the direction is unoccupied and has the highest
+           // energy value we save it into the variable direction.

+           if(visibilityVals[i] == 1 && energyVals[i] > maxVal)
+           {
                maxVal = energyVals[i];